sthuck/dev-exam/README.md

 1. Make sure you have *Node.js* 12 or higher and *npm* 6 or higher installed
 2. Install the project dependencies by running `npm install` from the project's directory (using a terminal)
 3. Run the project by running `npm start`.
 This runs both the server and the client.
+4. Notice this project uses lerna to manage the packages inside this monorepo.
+If you need to add dependencies please use `lerna add <pkg> <dependency>` command.

 You should now have the development version running on your computer and accessible via http://localhost:3000